 With all the recent advances in molecular and evolutionary biology, one could almost wonder why we need the fossil record.
 Molecular sequence data can resolve taxonomic relationships, experiments with fruit flies demonstrate evolution and development in real time, and field studies of Galapagos finches have provided the strongest evidence for natural selection ever measured in the wild.
 What, then, can fossils teach us that living organisms cannot?

 Paperback.
-Zustand: Very Good.
+Zustand: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less 1.27.
-Bestandsnummer des Verkäufers G0226389316I4N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0226389316I3N00

 Anzahl: 1 verfügbar